 When claiming and identifying a Critical Need on the 20YCE, it must be supported by an attached narrative to explain how and why the identified condition meets the definition of "Critical Need."
-Items with zero years or negative ERL are not automatically considered a Critical Need but instead must meet one of the conclusions in 10.3A.1 (a) through (I).
+Items with zero years or negative ERL are not automatically considered a Critical Need but instead must meet one of the conclusions in 8.03.A.1 (a) through (I).

-- E. Forensic/Destructive inspections, X-ray imaging, plumbing pipe video-scoping, special testing, or third-party professional opinion (architect, engineer, environmental specialist, etc.) may be required to confirm if repair or replacement is a Critical Need. - F. Energy efficiency upgrades are not considered Critical Need. - G. Link to Three Year Critical Needs Model
+- E. Forensic/Destructive inspections, X-ray imaging, plumbing pipe video-scoping, special testing, or third-party professional opinion (architect, engineer, environmental specialist, etc.) may be required to confirm if repair or replacement is a Critical Need. - F. Energy efficiency upgrades are not considered Critical Need

-Chapter 11 - Fair Housing Policy
+Chapter 9 - Fair Housing Policy